 The course needed to be taken in order and there are flexible schedules available, including online learning options for those who live far away.
 Because of the flexibility, completion time varies amongst candidates but, in general it takes nine months to a year to complete all the required parts of the program.
 Once you pass all your examinations and complete your simulation sessions, you will have successfully completed the program and can then move on to the next step.

 Find a Brokerage

 After successfully completing your pre-registration course, it’s time to find yourself a brokerage and a broker of record to work under.
 These come in all shapes and sizes in the GTA – from small independent brokerages to huge multinational corporations with franchises across the globe.
 Each brokerage works differently, with different support services and marketing approaches, for example.
 However, most share common features in the way they hire and employ licensed real estate sales people.
 The most common feature is a regular fee paid by the salesperson to the brokerage.
 This can take the form of franchise fees, desk fees, brokerages or often a combination of those.

-One brokerage that operates with a different model is Living Realty.
-Celebrating its 40th anniversary in 2020, it is a family-operated brokerage operating out of a large head office in Markham and with five office locations across the GTA and approximately 650 active real estate sales agents.
+One brokerage that operates with a different model is Living Realty, which celebrated its 40th anniversary in 2020.
+It is a family-operated brokerage operating out of a large head office in Markham and with five office locations across the GTA and approximately 650 active real estate sales agents.
 Unusually for a North American real estate brokerage, Living Realty does not charge any fees to its agents.
 No desk fees, no franchise fees, no office fees; nothing.
 At the same time, Living Realty provides industry-leading back office support and ongoing training – investing in its agents and helping them to grow into better and more successful sales people.
 Many of the most successful sales people in the Greater Toronto Area started their careers with Living Realty and remain as part of the Living Realty family to this day.

 Register with RECO